kphahn/plant-watering/README.md

 ### Moisture sensor
 1. Connect VCC and GND of sensor with 5V and GND of NUCLEO board respectively
-2. Connect AVOUT with pin A2 of NUCLEO board
+2. Connect AVOUT of sensor with pin A2 of NUCLEO board

 # Software
 ## Required Software